nllz/IRTF-HRPC/draft-research.md

 figure 2 - relation between specific technical concepts with regards to their contribution to an enabeling environment for people to exercise their human rights

-### Map cases of protocols that adversely impact human rights or are enablers thereof
+### Map cases of protocols, implementations and networking paradigms that adversely impact human rights or are enablers thereof
-Given the information above, the following list of cases of protocols that adversely impact or enable human rights was formed.
+Given the information above, the following list of cases of protocols, implenentations and networking paradigms that adversely impact or enable human rights was formed.

-It is important to note that the assessment here is not a general judgment on these protocols.
+It is important to note that the assessment here is not a general judgment on these protocols, nor an exhaustive listing of all the potential negative or positive impacts on human rights they might have.
 When they were conceived, there were many criteria to take into account.
 For instance, relying on an centralized service can be bad for freedom of speech (it creates one more control point, where censorship could be applied) but it may be a necessity if the endpoints are not connected and reachable permanently.
 So, when we say "protocol X has feature Y, which may endanger the freedom of speech", it does not mean that protocol X is bad and even less that its authors were evil.
 The goal here is to show, with actual examples, that the design of protocols have practical consequences for some human rights and these consequences have to be considered in the design phase.

 #### IPv4